Lapo Nava

-Lapo Francesco Maria Nava (born 22 January 2004) is an Italian professional footballer who plays as a goalkeeper for Serie A club Cremonese.
+Lapo Francesco Maria Nava (born 22 January 2004) is an Italian professional footballer who plays as a goalkeeper for club Alcione, on loan from Cremonese.

 Career

 Youth career

 Nava came through the AC Milan Youth Sector.
 In the 2021–22 season, he was the first choice goalkeeper for the Milan under-18 side and in the 2022–23 season, he was elevated to the Primavera team, where he also became the first choice goalkeeper.
 He played a key role in the AC Milan U19 side making the semi-finals of the 2022–23 UEFA Youth League, playing in every game and keeping three clean sheets during the tournament.

 On 6 January 2022, 17-year-old Nava was named as substitute in the match day squad for AC Milan first team against Roma, after second choice goalkeeper Ciprian Tătărușanu caught COVID-19 and third-choice stopper Alessandro Plizzari was ruled out through injury.
 He was also on the bench for AC Milan's match three days later against Venezia, but did not make an appearance in either game.